Egglfing-Obernberg Hydropower Plant

 Egglfing-Obernberg Hydropower Plant (Kraftwerk Egglfing-Obernberg) is a run-of-the-river hydroelectric power plant on the Inn, where the river forms the border between Germany and Austria.
-The municipality of Egglfing, Bavaria is located on the left side of the Inn and the municipality of Obernberg, Upper Austria on the right side.
+The municipality of Egglfing, Bavaria, is located on the left side of the Inn and the municipality of Obernberg, Upper Austria, is located on the right side.

 History

-In order to supply an aluminium smelter near Braunau with power, two hydropower plants were to be constructed on the Inn: Ering-Frauenstein and Egglfing-Obernberg.
+To supply an aluminium smelter near Braunau with power, two hydropower plants were to be constructed on the Inn: Ering-Frauenstein and Egglfing-Obernberg.
 Work on the Ering-Frauenstein plant began in February 1939.
-In January 1943 all 3 machines were operational.
+In January 1943, all 3 machines were operational.

 Work on the Egglfing-Obernberg hydropower plant began in July 1941.
-The first turbine went on line in October 1944, the second in January 1946.
-The 6th machine went on line in September 1950.
-Last construction works were finished in July 1951.
+The first turbine went online in October 1944, the second in January 1946.
+The 6th machine went online in September 1950.
+The last construction works were finished in July 1951.

 Dam

 The dam is a concrete gravity dam.
-The powerhouse with the 6 generators is on the left side of the Inn.
-The spillway is on the right side and has five gates, each with a length of 23 m.
-Upstream of the powerhouse the dam features an additional concrete wall as a protection against bombs.
+The powerhouse, with the 6 generators, is located on the left side of the Inn.
+The spillway is located on the right side and features five gates, each measuring 23 m in length.
+Upstream of the powerhouse, the dam features an additional concrete wall as protection against bombs.

 Reservoir

-At full reservoir level of 325.90 m the reservoir of the dam has a length of 12.7 km.
+At whole reservoir level of 325.90 m, the dam's reservoir has a length of 12.7 km.
 On both sides of the reservoir are embankment dams.
 The reservoir is part of the Ramsar site Unterer Inn.

 Power plant

 The power plant has a nameplate capacity of 84 MW and contains 6 Kaplan turbine-generators.
 The annual generation is about 485 mio. kwh.
 The turbines were supplied by Escher-Wyss and the generators by Siemens.
-Beginning in 1983 the original turbines with 4 blades were replaced with turbines with 5 blades.
+Beginning in 1983, the original turbines with 4 blades were replaced with turbines featuring 5 blades.
 The average hydraulic head is 10.5 m.